-- 2.1 Staff must record all concerns about a child in writing. - 2.2 Records should be factual and signed and dated, with the name of the signatory clearly printed in writing.
-Records should include: - 2.2.1 the child's details: name, date of birth, address, and family details; - 2.2.2 date and time of the event / concern; - 2.2.3 a clear and comprehensive summary of the event / concern / conversation; - 2.2.4 details of how the concern was followed up and resolved; - 2.2.5 the action taken and by whom with reasons for decisions made and the outcome; - 2.2.4 the name and position of the person making the record. - 2.3 The School has a child protection logging system on MyConcern which should be used when reporting matters in accordance with this Policy.
-Staff without internet access must report in person immediately to the DSL /
+Staff must record all concerns about a child in writing, using The School's safeguarding system, 'MyConcern'.

+Records should be factual and signed and dated on MyConcern, Records should include:

+- the child's details: name, date of birth, address, and family details; - date and time of the event / concern; - a clear and comprehensive summary of the event / concern / conversation; - details of how the concern was followed up and resolved; - the action taken and by whom with reasons for decisions made and the outcome; - the name and position of the person making the record.

-DDSL, or their line manager who will support them in reporting their concern.
+The School has a child protection logging system on MyConcern which should be used when reporting matters in accordance with this Policy.
+Staff without internet access must report in person immediately to the DSL / DDSL, or their line manager who will support them in reporting their concern.
 The formal written record can be completed after an initial discussion with the DSL and completed with the DSL where appropriate.

-2.4 Where the allegation is made by an adult, the DSL will ask for a written and signed statement from that person and inform them that their evidence may be passed to a third party.
+Where the allegation is made by an adult, the DSL will ask for a written and signed statement from that person and inform them that their evidence may be passed to a third party.
 If, after due consideration, the DSL decides to pass the information to an outside agency in accordance with this policy, the DSL will contact the disclosing party (unless the DSL is advised otherwise by that agency) to inform them of this and that they should expect further contact from the agency.